spyder-ide/spyder-website/src/routes/blog/spyder-6-carlos/+page.md

 ![Spyder-Env-Manager pane showing an environment selector and a list of installed package names, descriptions and versions as well as toolbar options to interact with them](spyder-env-manager-alpha.png "Working alpha version of the Spyder-Env-Manager plugin")

-Next year, I'll be working on more UI/UX improvements on several different fronts.
+Next year, I'll be making more UI/UX improvements on several different fronts.

 I'll integrate the [Spyder-Env-Manager](https://github.com/spyder-ide/spyder-env-manager) plugin, developed by [Daniel Althviz](https://github.com/dalthviz) and [Juan-Sebsatian Bautista](https://github.com/jsbautista), with the remote development client.
-Spyder-Env-Manager allows you to create Conda environments as well as install and manage packages within them from within Spyder's graphical interface—no arcane commands or external GUIs, and mo separate install of Anaconda with our standalone installers.
+Spyder-Env-Manager allows you to create Conda environments as well as install and manage packages within them directly from Spyder—no arcane commands or external GUIs, and no separate install of Anaconda needed with our standalone installers.
 With this integration, you'll be able to create environments on remote machines just as easily as locally, without needing to install anything on the server.

 In addition, I'll be adding new preferences to allow you to easily associate your Spyder projects with Conda environments.
 That way, they will be automatically activated both for installing packages and running code, addressing the all too common issue of doing one or the other in the wrong environment without realizing.

 Finally, I'll improve the file/symbol switcher's look-and-feel and integrate it with other plugins.
-For example, you'll be able to type the IPython console to quickly open or switch to a specific console or Python environment.
+For example, you'll be to quickly open or switch to a specific console just by typing its name.

 I can't wait to release these continued enhancements to Spyder's interface and usability, and as always, happy Spydering!🕸️